Navigating Multilingual Search Optimisation in Belgium’s Digital Landscape

 Bilingual Complexity

-Brussels, the heart of the European Union, is officially bilingual, with both French and Dutch recognized.
+Brussels, the heart of the European Union, is officially bilingual, with both French and Dutch recognised.

 This creates a complex environment where search patterns can vary significantly even within the same city.